Two Acts, Revue, Rated G

 West End by the legendary Cameron Mackintosh, this exhilarating,

-all-embracing theatrical experience moved to Broadway in 1992.
+all-embracing theatrical experience moved to Broadway in 1992 and was nominated for 2 Tony Awards.

 of the radio, Five Guys Named Moe appear.
 To Jordan's iconic rhythm